ToxicJojo/SkeletonPlaceholder/docs/existing.md

 ## Adding the bones

 Next we want to add the bones we need.
 First we want to create the bone for the image.
-Add the `bone` and `bone-image` classes to the `img` element.
+Add the `bone` and `bone-type-image` classes to the `img` element.

 ```html